Illinois town mourns the 4 youngsters killed when a car barreled through their after-school camp

 “People are coping by finding ways to be with each other, to provide comfort and support to those who are suffering,” Snider said.

-Churches held prayer services and city leaders ordered flags to be flown at half-staff.
+Churches held prayer services, city leaders ordered flags to be flown at half-staff and schools held classes online.
 An ice cream shop offered free scoops and a community meeting place.
 Some locals changed their Facebook profile pictures to red ribbons with the motto “Chatham Strong.”

 “This is just devastating," said Jennifer Walston, 43, as she and her daughters left flowers and a stuffed animal at the crash site.
-She said her daughters knew Alma and Ainsley, remembering them as energetic girls who tried Plywood covered the hole where the car crashed into the building.
+Plywood covered the hole where the car crashed into the building.
+She said her daughters knew Alma and Ainsley, remembering them as energetic girls who tried to include others.

-Pastor Steve Patzia told the crowd that he saw her in church weeks ago as he offered words of comfort.
+Pastor Steve Patzia told the crowd that he saw her in church on Easter Sunday as he offered words of comfort.

 “It’s good and right to feel how you feel, when you feel how you feel.
 I’ve had moments of grief and sadness.
 I’ve cried, and I’ve also had memories,” he said.
 “I would encourage you to share those good memories you have of her and the children that were lost as well.”